URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Experiment details and reproducibility

 \section{Experiment details and reproducibility}

-\paragraph{Code.} All experimental results reported in this paper are created using the scripts and the configuration files included in \our{}'s public GitHub repository.
+\paragraph{Code.} All experimental results reported in this paper are created using the scripts and the configuration files included in \our{}'s public GitHub repository\footnote{\url{https://github.com/COeXISTENCE-PROJECT/URB}}.

-\paragraph{Results data.} All results produced in the experiments reported in this paper are stored and made publicly available on a separate GitHub repository\footnote{\url{https://github.com/COeXISTENCE-PROJECT/URB_data}}.
+\paragraph{Results data.} All results produced in the experiments reported in this paper, along with their parameterizations and visualization scripts, are stored on a Zenodo data repository\cite{akman_urbdata} with open access \footnote{\url{https://doi.org/10.5281/zenodo.17317056}}.
 This repository contains subdirectories that classify different experimental settings and is organized as listed in Table \ref{tab:data}.

-\paragraph{Parameterization.} Each experiment's data is organized within a dedicated directory in the above-mentioned dedicated GitHub repository, semantically named after the used network, algorithm, and seed value.
-Each of these folders includes a \texttt{exp\_config.json} file, which stores all the parameterization used in that particular experiment.
+\paragraph{Parameterization.} Each experiment's data is organized within a dedicated directory in the above-mentioned dedicated data repository, semantically named after the used network, algorithm, and seed value.
+Each of these folders includes a \texttt{exp\_config.json} file, which stores all the parameterizations used in that particular experiment.
 We refer the interested reader to these configuration files to ensure the reproducibility of our experiments.

 \paragraph{Hardware and compute time.} Our experiments are conducted on our institution's computing nodes with resources allocated as listed in Table \ref{tab:hardware}.
 Experiment compute time is highly dependent on the simulated scenario and parameterization.
 We share the computation time of 4 representative cases in Table \ref{tab:comp_time}.